sanderslab/magellanmapper/docs/install.md

 ### Option 2: Install through Venv+Pip

-Venv is a virtual environment manager included with Python (3.3+).
+Python 3.6-3.9 supported.
+Venv is a virtual environment manager included with Python.
 We have provided a convenient script to set up a new environment and install all dependencies using Pip:

 ```
 bin/setup_venv.sh [-n name]